Experiences / Music in Motion™ – Upper Body and Core Movement

 Music in Motion™ – Upper Body and Core Movement

-Music in Motion activities are designed to improve the patient’s attitude about rehabilitation and ROM exercises using music-and rhythm-based activities.
-Using visual scanning, trunk control, and bilateral shoulder movements, patients can engage in musically driven exercises.
+Music in Motion uses music- and rhythm-based activities to help foster positive patient attitudes toward rehabilitation.
+Patients work on visual scanning, trunk control, and bilateral shoulder and knee movements.
 Patients must coordinate body movements timed to music to receive rewards and visualize their progress from session to session.

-Utilize cervical ROM and visual scanning to spot various critters hiding within an environment.
+Utilize cervical ROM and visual scanning to spot critters hiding within the environment.
 Each critter will peek out from behind various objects and then hide again.
-To spot each critter, hold the gaze-pointer on the critter hiding in the environment.
+To reveal each critter, hold the gaze-pointer on the hiding critter.

 Lean into the Music™